jorgebucaran/colorette/README.md

 ## Features

-- No dependencies
+- Zero dependency
-- Includes normal and bright colors
+- [Toggle color](#options-enabled) on/off as needed
-- [Toggle color support](#options-enabled) on/off as needed
+- Automatic color support detection
 - Need for speed?
 Colorette is the [_fastest_](#benchmarks) terminal colorizer for Node.js

 ## Installation